Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 The DDD established an Electronic Visit Verification web page to share policy and system updates and recordings of Kick Off Meetings and stakeholder Listening Sessions held in April 2023.

-• State EVV Solution: The State offers an EVV system for provider use at no cost to the provider.
+- State EVV Solution: The State offers an EVV system for provider use at no cost to the provider.
 The State EVV Solution is built specifically to collect EVV records.
-HHAeXchange is the State's EVV solution contracted provider.
+HHAeXchange is the entity with which Illinois has contracted to provide the State's EVV Solutions.

-• Provider Choice EVV System: Providers may choose to contract with a Provider Choice EVV system of their own that interfaces their choice of technology with the State EVV Solution.
+- Provider Choice EVV System: Providers may choose to contract with a Provider Choice EVV system that interfaces with the State EVV Solution.
 This is especially useful for providers that already use an administrative suite of technology that can incorporate EVV records into existing records and practices.
-Any costs associated with using a different EVV system will be borne by the provider, and it is the responsibility of the provider to work with the State EVV Solution provider to ensure timely and accurate transmission of EVV data to the State
+Any costs associated with using a different EVV system will be borne by the provider agency, and it is the responsibility of the provider agency to work with the State EVV Solution provider to ensure timely and accurate transmission of EVV data to the State

 B. Illinois DDD EVV Exclusion